diegomarquez/game-builder/README.md

     - Add gb.js error to error page
     - path-renderer.js

-- Refactor debug debug draw in colliders
 - Consider root as a stand alone object, so that gb does not have to load game-object during initialization
+- Move repeated code from every main.js into game.js
 - Add alpha to matrix_3x3.js
-- Move repeated code from every main.js into game.js
+- Refactor debug debug draw in colliders

 - Update main.js template in generator
 - Update renderer.js template in generator

 - Shared Renderers and components.
 Share logic which does not need to keep state.
 - Different renderers on different viewports
+- Add matrix transformation to viewport layers before drawing game objects

 - Try out examples, Build docs, tag, deploy website